rtm-dc/LAB-SOP-experiments/02-Design.Rmd

 ## Blocking on Background Characteristics

 In order to create balance on potential outcomes, which promotes less estimation error and more precision, we block using prognostic covariates.
 A _blocked_ randomization first creates groups of similar randomization units, and then randomizes within those groups.
 In a _random allocation_, by contrast, one assigns a proportion of units to each treatment condition from a single pool.
-See @moore12 for discussion.
+See @moore12 or the slides [here](https://github.com/ryantmoore/discussions/blob/main/997-2024-06-11_blocking.pdf) for an introduction and discussion.

 ### Examples